Why Pickleball Is Getting So Cliquish

 That’s the moment your status doesn’t just drop.

-It gets exported.
+It gets announced.

 The Scarcity Lie